itsjoeoui/enriched-seminar/slides.md

 <div v-click>

-In summary, this is how normal people does addition:
+In summary, this is how normal people do addition:
 ```python
 >>> expression = 1 + 1    # This is a normal math expression
 >>> expression